sasidharreddy25/resume_evaluator/README.md

 Just open the test.ipynb file and run each cell one by one.
 You must keep all the resumes in "resuemes" folder and job description in a pdf file outside resumes folder.

+Note: I have tested and optimized the solution specifically for Azure OpenAI.
+If you encounter any issues with standard OpenAI, please let me know.

 ### Approach

 I have developed custom agents designed to evaluate resumes against given job descriptions.
 These agents include a job description agent, recruiter agent, candidate agent, evaluation agent, fitment agent, and email agent.